Live, Vertebrate Animals as Research Subjects (IACUC)

 - Guide for the Care and Use of Agricultural Animals in Research and Teaching, 3rd Edition, 2010 (FASS)

 - Animal Welfare Act and Regulations [Blue Book]

 - Field Studies

-- For mammals: Guidelines of The American Society of Mammalogists For The Use of Wild Mammals In Research, Journal of Mammalogy, Volume 88, Issue 3 pp. 809-823, 2007.
+- For mammals: Guidelines of The American Society of Mammalogists For The Use of Wild Mammals In Research, American Society of Mammologists, 2011

 - For amphibians and reptiles: Guidelines for the use of live amphibians and reptiles in field research.
 Joint publication of the American Society of Ichthyologists and Herpetologists, The Herpetologists' League, and Society for the Study of Amphibians and Reptiles.
 2nd Ed., 2004.